Cyproconazole: Mechanism of action

 Cyproconazole inhibits demethylation, a particular step in the synthesis of a component of the fungal cell wall called sterol.
 This means it affects fungal growth, but not the fungal sporulation.
-This explains why it must be used when fungal growth is maximum, early in the infection, because in late infections fungal growth slows down and the agent is ineffective.
+This explains why it must be used, when fungal growth is at a maximum, early in the infection, because in late infections fungal growth slows down and the agent is ineffective.

 Use

 Formulations

 Many different formulations exist with imazalil, difenoconazole, prochloraz, propiconazole, chlorothalonil, cyprodinil, fludioxonil, azoxystrobin, and copper.
 In wood preservatives it is mixed with didecyldimethylammonium chloride.

-It is the active ingredient in two foliar fungicides for soybeans in the U.S., Alto X, and mixed with azoxystrobin in Quadris Xtra, both by Syngenta.
+It is the active ingredient in two foliar fungicides for soybeans in the U.S.: Alto X, and mixed with azoxystrobin in Quadris Xtra, both by Syngenta.

 It is also manufactured by Bayer CropScience and Dow AgroSciences.